 Since its inception in 2017, the ACO Certification program has served to provide all-payer standards for ACO care delivery and transparent information for the public on ACO structures and operations.
 As of 2021, the HPC has certified sixteen ACOs that collectively represent 2.9 million attributed commercial, Medicare, and MassHealth patients in the Commonwealth.
 Certification is effective for a term of two years.

 The program serves as a source for a series of briefs, profiles, and webinars that offer transparent, publicly available information about how ACOs are structured and operating today.
 These products can be found in the “Additional Resources” section below.
 Questions about the ACO Certification program may be sent to HPC-Certification@mass.gov.

-The 2019 Application Requirements and Platform User Guide (PUG) is now available.
-Assistance, including weekly ‘office hours’ conference calls, and written guidance on application requirements, as well as training on use of the ACO application submission system, will be available from the HPC in the summer of 2019.
-We anticipate that the application submission system will be open to ACO applicants by September 1, 2019 and that the deadline for submissions will be October 1, 2019.
+The 2022-2023 Application Requirements and Platform User Guide (PUG) is now available.
+Assistance, including weekly ‘office hours’ conference calls, and written guidance on application requirements, as well as training on use of the ACO application submission system, will be available from the HPC in the summer of 2021.
+We anticipate that the application submission system will be open to ACO applicants by September 1, 2021 and applications will be accepted on a rolling basis until December 31, 2021.